stats4sd/SSD-Resources-Demo/README.md

 ### Build

 Build presets provide an easy way to define common build configurations in your `polymer.json` file.
-There are 2 build presets we put in `polymer.json` file in Shop:
+There are 2 build presets we put in `polymer.json` file in stats4sd:

 **es5-bundled**